JayadipSahoo/excercises/README.md

-# excercises
+# excercies
-// A  bunch of random excercises including programming , maths and others !
+// A bunch of random excercies including programming , maths and others !